eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

 listen <port> <type> [options] [flag]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   Description: opens a listening port to accept incoming telnets; type must be one of "bots", "all", "users", "script", or "off".
-Prefixing the port with a plus sign will make eggdrop accept SSL connections on it.
+Prefixing the port with a plus sign will make eggdrop accept SSL connections on it, prefixing with a minus sign will disallow secure connections.

     listen <port> bots [mask]